-Post-acute withdrawal syndrome (PAWS) consists of several uncomfortable symptoms, and it affects a great many of those who manage to break free of addiction’s grip.
-It is more than what you experience during detox; rather, it builds upon that experience.
-Why PAWS manifests in some and not in others isn’t fully understood, and this can be troublesome for many who want to understand why it’s happening to them.
-Whether you’ve been using for years or you’re fairly new to drug abuse and addiction, you’re at risk.
-Post-acute withdrawal syndrome can stem from hard substance abuse, smoking cigarettes or regular binge drinking that allows dependence to form.
+It is not fully understood why PAWS is an issue for some people and not for others.Because of this, it can be troublesome for individuals who want to understand why PAWS is happening to them.
+Whether you’ve been using for years or if you’re fairly new to drug abuse and addiction, you’re at risk of PAWS.
+It can stem from hard substance abuse, smoking cigarettes or even regular binge drinking that allows dependence to form.

 When Does PAWS Occur?